Skip to content

 #How long does it take to recover a hacked Snapchat account?

 If you can still access your email or phone number, you can reset your password and recover your account in minutes.
-If the hacker changed both, you’ll need to work with Snapchat support, which typically takes a few days.
+If the hacker changed both, you’ll need to work with Snapchat support, which typically takes a few days while they verify your identity.

 #Does two-factor authentication really protect my account?

-It’s the most effective protection available.
-Even if someone knows your password, they can’t log in without the second verification code.
-Use an authenticator app instead of SMS for the strongest protection, since SMS codes can be intercepted through SIM swap attacks.
+It’s by far the most effective single setting available.
+Even if an attacker has phished your password, they still can’t log in without the second verification code generated on a device they don’t physically hold.
+Use an authenticator app rather than SMS for the strongest protection, since SMS codes can be intercepted through SIM swap attacks at the carrier level.

 #Can third-party Snapchat apps hack my account?